mamamia5x/JamPlus-Compiler/readme.md

 ##### *If you want to see documentation, go to the wiki found [here](https://github.com/mamamia5x/JamPlus/wiki).*
-### Commands
-- startsay
-  - The first thing the script says once it starts.

 ### Rules
 This language is set up different than other languages.